 The Echo Maker (Kobo eBook)

-On a winter night on a remote Nebraska road, 27-year-old Mark Schluter flips his truck in a near-fatal accident.
-His older sister Karin, his only near kin, returns reluctantly to their hometown to nurse Mark back from a traumatic head injury.
-But when he emerges from a protracted coma, Mark believes that this woman—who looks, acts, and sounds just like his sister—is really an identical impostor.
-Shattered by her brother's refusal to recognize her, Karin contacts the cognitive neurologist Gerald Weber, famous for his case histories describing the infinitely bizarre worlds of brain disorder.
-Weber recognizes Mark as a rare case of Capgras Syndrome, a doubling delusion, and eagerly investigates.
-What he discovers in Mark slowly undermines even his own sense of being.
-Meanwhile, Mark, armed only with a note left by an anonymous witness, attempts to learn what happened the night of his inexplicable accident.
-The truth of that evening will change the lives of all three beyond recognition.
+On a winter night on a remote Nebraska road, twenty-seven-year-old Mark Schluter has a near-fatal car accident.
+His older sister, Karin, returns reluctantly to their hometown to nurse Mark back from a traumatic head injury.
+But when Mark emerges from a coma, he believes that this woman—who looks, acts, and sounds just like his sister—is really an imposter.
+When Karin contacts the famous cognitive neurologist Gerald Weber for help, he diagnoses Mark as having Capgras syndrome.
+The mysterious nature of the disease, combined with the strange circumstances surrounding Mark's accident, threatens to change all of their lives beyond recognition.